 Afterwards we went next door to the art and craft section.
 I have never seen such an extensive amount of materials that could be used for arts and crafts.
 It was epic.
 My husband loved it just as much as our toddler.

 Best of all there, were no hidden costs for getting involved in the activities.
 Quite often, museums have extras for those kind of class activities.
 I really hope we come across something like this elsewhere on our trips.
-It is definitely one of the most amazing things to do with toddlers in Portland.
+It is definitely one of the most amazing things to do with toddlers in Portland or on any Oregon Coast road trip.

 The Japanese Gardens – Outdoor Activities Portland